 This, in turn, is disproven every day by tens of thousands of Canadian lawyers who competently and professionally represent clients whose values, religion, socio-economic status, sexual orientation, and political beliefs are different from those of the lawyer.

-Lawyers routinely act for clients whose lifestyles, behaviour and beliefs differ from their own.
+Lawyers routinely act for clients whose beliefs, lifestyles, and behaviour differ from their own.
+The idea that TWU law school graduates will discriminate against gays and lesbian is therefore without any basis.